Rowan moves to lowest tier for COVID-19 community spread - Salisbury Post

 SALISBURY — With new COVID-19 positives coming much slower, Rowan County on Wednesday joined the majority of the state in being classified in the lowest tier for community spread.

-The state’s color-coded alert system has critical, substantial and significant categories for the state of COVID-19 spread.
+The state’s color-coded alert system has critical, substantial and significant categories for COVID-19 spread.
 Only Randolph County remained in the critical category.
 There are 17 counties in the substantial category.
-The remainder of North Carolina’s 100 counties, including Rowan and all adjacent communities, are in the significant category,
+The remainder of North Carolina’s 100 counties, including Rowan and all adjacent communities, are in the significant category.

 Rowan County falls in the lowest category because the percent of tests returning positive is less than 8% and there’s a low impact on county hospitals.
 With 359 new positives in the previous two weeks, Rowan County fits the criteria for the higher categories, but its percent of tests returning positive is 6.5%.